ddworken/hishtory/README.md

 | Page Up/Down       | Scroll the table up/down by one page                           |
 | Shift + Left/Right | Scroll the table left/right  |
 | Control+K          | Delete the selected command                                    |

+Press `Control+H` to view a help page documenting these.

 </details>